repobee/repobee/docs/issues.rst

 ====================================
 It can often be interesting to check what issues exist in a set of repos, especially so if you're a teaching assistant who just doesn't want to leave your trusty terminal.
-This is where the ``list-issues`` command comes into play.
+This is where the ``issues list`` command comes into play.
 Typically, we are only interested in open issues, and can then use list issues like so:

 .. code-block:: bash

-    $ repobee list-issues -a task-2 --sf students.txt
+    $ repobee issues list -a task-2 --sf students.txt
     [INFO] slarse-task-2/#1:  Grading Criteria created 2018-09-12 18:20:56 by glassey
     [INFO] glennol-task-2/#1:  Grading Criteria created 2018-09-12 18:20:56 by glassey
     [INFO] glassey-task-2/#1:   Grading Criteria created 2018-09-12 18:20:56 by glassey